 More info coming!

 410 Columbus Ave (at 80th Street)

-With three other locations in NYC, this popular bake shop is scheduled to open on the UWS in the fall.
+With three other locations in NYC, this popular bake shop is scheduled to open on the UWS soon.
 Billy’s is popular for their red velvet and icebox cakes.

 Sign up for the Upper West Side newsletter for non stop food news!